Classifying signatures: search, gather, and lca methods.

 Projecting abundances in sourmash gather:

 sourmash gather can report approximate abundance information for containment queries against genome databases.
-This will give you numbers that (approximately) match what you get from counting mapped reads.
+This will give you numbers that (approximately) match what you get from counting the coverage of each contig by mapping reads.

-If you create your input signatures with -p abund, sourmash gather will use that information to calculate an abundance-weighted result.
-This will weight each match to a hash value by the multiplicity of the hash value in the query signature.
+If you create your query signature with -p abund, sourmash gather will use the resulting k-mer multiplicity information to calculate an abundance-weighted result, weighting each hash value match by the multiplicity of the hash value in the query signature.
 You can turn off this behavior with --ignore-abundance.
+The abundance is reported as column avg_abund in the console output, and columns average_abund, median_abund, and std_abund in the CSV output.

 For example, if you have a metagenome composed of two equal sized genomes A and B, with A present at 10 times the abundance of B, gather on abundance-weighted signatures will report that approximately 91% of the metagenome is A and approximately 9% is B. (If you use --ignore-abundance, then gather will report approximately 50:50, since the genomes are equal sized.)